JoshJarabek7/anchoring/README.md

 2. Search for documentation snippets using natural language queries
 3. Save and organize knowledge bases

-## Using the MCP without running the Application
+## Using the MCP without running the Application GUI

-Once you've crawled and processed your URLs and snippets within the desktop application, you no longer need to have the application running.
+Once you've crawled and processed your URLs and snippets, you don't need the *graphical user interface* of Anchoring running to use the MCP server capabilities.

-However, the PostgreSQL docker container (defined in docker-compose.yml) needs to be up-and-running in order for Cursor or Claude to query documentation snippets via the MCP server.
+However, the following must be running:

+1. The **PostgreSQL Docker container** (started with `docker-compose up -d`).
+2. The **Anchoring application's backend process**.
+You can start *just* the backend if needed, although simply running the full application (`npm run tauri dev` or the installed binary) is usually the easiest way to ensure the backend and its built-in MCP server are active.

 ## Troubleshooting